ckeditor/ckeditor5/docs/updating/migration-to-cdn/react.md

 # Migrating CKEditor&nbsp;5 React integration from npm to CDN

-This guide will help you migrate CKEditor&nbsp;5 React integration from an NPM-based installation to a CDN-based installation.
+This guide will help you migrate CKEditor&nbsp;5 React integration from an NPM-based installation to a CDN-based one.

 ## Prerequisites